 Always pay attention to the background – to those objects that are located behind the person and near.
 Otherwise, you can get a picture where a person has everything perfectly – hairstyle, facial expressions, posture, but lying in the distance, for example, a garbage bag will make you put an end to the picture.

-Another factor is the sticking out poles and tree branches from your model’s head.
-This looks extremely ridiculous and suggests that the photographer either does not know how to shoot or simply does not respect his model.
+Another factor is sticking out poles and tree branches from your model’s head.
+It looks ridiculous and suggests that the photographer either does not know how to shoot or respects his model.

 35. Correct Shooting Height

-Shoot children and adults differently.
-If your model is shorter than you, shoot at her level so as not to spoil the proportions of the person.
+Shoot children and adults differently if your model is shorter than you shoot at her level not to spoil the person’s proportions.
 By the way, many quite often shoot children from above – and this is not always good.
 So make an effort and sit down – squats are good.